Boulevard/transporter/README.md

 ### Composing React Apps

 Transporter can be used to easily compose React applications in iframes or React Native Webviews.
-Here is an example app that has a reusable `<MicroApp />` component that renders a React app that exports a `render` method inside an iframe.
+Here is an example app that has a reusable `<MicroApp />` component that renders a React app that provides an app service with a `render` method inside an iframe.

 ```tsx
 import { createSession } from "@boulevard/transporter/browser";